Resources

 - Emergency Preparedness: see the AVMA’s First Aid Tips for Pet Owners webpage.

 - Parasite Prevention and Information: see the Companion Animal Parasite Council’s parasite maps (use menu top left of map) and owner-friendly parasite information.
-The University of Guelph’s Worms and Germs Blog also has excellent, up-to-date information on parasites.
+The University of Guelph’s Worms and Germs Blog also has excellent, up-to-date information on parasites and disease outbreaks.

 - Heartworm Disease: see the American Heartworm Society (AHS) website for information on transmission, life cycle, prevention, and treatment, as heartworm disease becomes more of an issue in Montana.